 Levels of Service (We provide) We will know we are meeting the Level of Service if Current Performance 1.
 Our water takes are sustainable.
 All water takes have resource consents.
 All resource consents are held in Confirm.
 Actual = 100% A current resource consent is in place for each water take.
 No abatement notices had been received for breach of resource consent conditions.
 2. Our use of the water resource is efficient.
 Water demand management plans are in place for each water scheme - as measured by having a Demand Management Plan.
 Actual = Five out of 16.
 Demand Management Plans are in place for Richmond, Brightwater/ Hope, Wakefield, Mapua/Ruby Bay and for Waimea.
 3. Our water is safe to drink.
 Number of temporary advisory notices issued to boil water - as issued in consultation with the Medical Officer of Health.
 Actual = Two.
 Motueka due to a bacterial contamination and Pohara due to plant failure.
 There is a permanent notice in place at Dovedale, which is not covered in the targets as it is permanently in place.
-There are no bacterial non-compliances for water supplies - as measured by water sampling and analysis to meet DWSNZ, recorded in Water Information New Zealand.
-Actual = Five Bacterial contamination - three transgressions were recorded for E.coli .
+There are no bacterial non-compliances for water supplies - as measured by wat sampling and analysis to meet DWSNZ, recorded in Water Information New Zea Actual = Five Bacterial contamination - three transgressions were recorded for E.coli .
 Plant - two transgressions were recorded for E.coli .
 Council carries out water compliance testing on all of its public water supplies to DWSNZ: 2005 (revised 2008).
 If a transgression occurs, further samples are taken and an investigation begins.
 4. Our water supply systems provide fire protection to a level that is consistent with the national standard.
-Urban water supplies meet fire fighting standards - as measured through hydraulic modelling, revised biennially.
+Our water supply system's provide fire protection to a level that is consistent with the national standard.
+Urban water supply systems are able to meet FW2 standard Code of Practice for Fire Fighting Water Supplies - as measured through hydraulic modelling, revised biennially.
 Actual = 90%.
 Nine out of 10 urban systems fully comply with fire fighting capability.
 The vast majority of Richmond complies, with the exception of Cropp Place.
 Rural water supplies and community supplies do not provide fire fighting capacity so are not covered by this performance measure, however, a reticulated fire fighting scheme for the central business district in Takaka was completed in 2011 and Motueka has a network of fire wells which provide a limited fire fighting service.
 5. Our water supply activities are managed at a level that the community is satisfied with. % of customers are satisfied with the water supply service - as measured through the annual residents' survey.
 Actual = 86% The CommunitrakTM survey was undertaken in May/June 2011.
-86% of receivers of the service were found to be satisfied with the service they receive.
+86% of receivers of the service were found to be satisfied with the service they receive. - refer figure 5.
 6. Our water supply systems are built, operated and maintained so that failures can be managed and responded to quickly. % of faults remedied to within contract timeframes (e.g. Emergency = service restoration and four hours.
 Urgent = service restoration in one working day) - as recorded through Council's Confirm database.
 Actual = 97%.
 The operations and maintenance contractor is required to meet a target of 90% of faults to be responded to and fixed within specified timeframes.
 The figure reported here relates to completion within the final completion timeframe.
 More detailed response timeframes are monitored through contract 688.